workingscorpion/class-faker/README.md

 # @not/class-faker

-Class based Faker Object Generator for Testing Node.js
+Class based Faker Object Generator for testing node.js inspired by Fakingoose

 ## install